List of Love Island USA contestants

 The following is a list of contestants that have appeared on the CBS and Peacock reality series Love Island USA.
 The youngest Islander is Marli Tyndall, who was 20 years old when she participated in the first season, whereas the oldest Islander is Felipe Gomes who was 32 when he entered season four.

-The youngest winners are Zac Mirabelli, Marco Donatelli, and Kordell Beckham who were all 22 years old when they won the first, fifth and sixth seasons, respectively, and Elizabeth Weber, Hannah Wright, and Serena Page who were all 24 years old when they won the first, fifth and sixth seasons, respectively.
-Timmy Pandolfi and Zeta Morrison are the oldest winners at 29 years old when they won the fourth season together.
+The youngest winners are Zac Mirabelli, Marco Donatelli, and Kordell Beckham who were all 22 years old when they won the first, fifth and sixth seasons, respectively, and Trinity Tatum, who was 22 years old when she won the eighth season.
+The oldest winners are Bryce Alakai Dettloff, who was 30 years old when he won the eighth season, and Zeta Morrison, who was 29 years old when she won the fourth season.